StanisKo/MGME/docs/Auth Flow.md

     |
     |
     v
-    If token cannot be refreshed (either refresh token or session flag has expired and missing from cookies) Service returns 401
+    If token cannot be refreshed (either refresh token or session flag has expired and/or missing from cookies) Service returns 401
     |
     |
     |
     v
     Client treats it as end of session, logs user out and denies access to private routes
     |
     |
     |
     v
-User needs to log in
+    Else if user logs out manually, current refresh token is removed from database and cookies Along with session flag
+    Client denies access to private routes
 |
 |
 |
 v
-    If user logs out, current refresh token is removed from database and cookies Along with session flag
+User needs to log in

 <hr/>
 Even though refresh token has expiration and is removed from cookies at the same time with session flag